adrocodes/bevy_kitchen_sink/README.md

 ### Examples - Perlin Squares

 A copy of **Random Squares** but the `rand` package has been replaced with `noise` to generate the square using Perlin Noise.

+### Examples - Doodle Demigod

+A minimal clone of the game "Doodle God", where instead of combining elements to make new things, you combine land tiles to unlock decorations.
+There are 7 tiles to unlock.